pvallet/CGA_interpreter/README.md

 This is currently a WIP for a school project

+This program requires :
+  flex
+  bison
+  libcgal-dev
+  meshlab (to visualize obj ; you need at least the 1.3.3 version)

 To compile, create the necessary obj folders for the first time make obj